aquatix/kontent-api/README.md

 generic content item, specific types inherit from this

-- revision_date
+- revision_id: integer with version of this particular instance
+- revision_date: date/time stamp of this revision
 - title
 - authors: List of Author
-- privacy_state: private/public/?
+- is_public: Boolean, denoting whether item is private or public
+- is_published: Boolean, denoting whether item has been published or (still) draft
-- tags: List of Tags
+- tags: List of Tag

 ### TextItem